 Designating a contingent beneficiary helps keep the death benefit out of probate.
 It also ensures you have control over who receives the proceeds of your policy.

-When you die, the insurer issues the payout to the primary beneficiary.
+When you die, the life insurance company issues the payout to the first beneficiary.
 If the latter does not outlive you, the money goes to the contingent beneficiary.
 When there is no contingent beneficiary, the proceeds become a part of your estate, which can complicate things.

 Your estate can be subject to probate — a legal process of distributing the deceased’s assets in the absence of the will.
 A judge will decide who receives the payout.
 The probate process usually takes several months.
 Moreover, it can affect the final amount disbursed since there are legal fees that your estate must pay.